Aetopia/ZetaConfig/README.md

    > An extensive game modifying framework allowing for various forms of in-depth tweaking of a game.
 The focus is primarily on the graphics pipeline but the tool also includes features such as input device blocking/configuring, window and volume management, enhancements for some of the in-game functionality of Steam, and more.

 2. [Zeta](https://github.com/Aetopia/ZetaPatcher/tree/main/src/Zeta/README.md)
-    > A library that adds missing features into Halo Infinite.
+    > A library that aims to fix and add missing technical features into Halo Infinite.

 ### From Special K:
 1. Spoof CPU Core Count: